SaicoBys/SaicoBys/README.md

 - Organizing and documenting all my learning projects
 - Daily Python practice: control flow, functions, and data structures
-- Preparing tech content for Instagram and LinkedIn
 - Exploring GitHub customization and portfolio building
 - Practicing automating tasks with Python and using the terminal for better workflow